forging2012/godht/README.md

 #Output

-After start, wait a few seconds, the program will output magnet links.
+After start, wait a few minutes, the program will output magnet links.